kubernetes-sigs/kubebuilder/designs/extensible-cli-and-scaffolding-plugins-phase-1-5.md

   - [x] Create webhook

 #### Scaffold
-This method will be used to perform the main scaffolding.
+This hook will be used to perform the main scaffolding.

-NOTE: a filesystem abstraction will be passed to this method that must be used for scaffolding.
+NOTE: a filesystem abstraction will be passed to this hook that must be used for scaffolding.

 - Required/optional
   - [x] Required